 Digital preservation policies

-The digital preservation process in the magazine includes different processes with all the material that enters, such as:
+The digital preservation process for the journal includes various steps for all incoming material, such as:

 - Identification and classification